-Pizza Dough – And first ever homemade pizza dough.
-Usually, I buy our pizza dough from the bakery of our local grocery store, Publix.
-Everything in their bakery is delicious.
-But I wanted to try to make pizza dough at home.
+Our first ever homemade pizza dough.
+Usually, I buy our pizza dough from the bakery of our local grocery store…but I wanted to try to make pizza dough at home.
 And I did it!

 I used the dough to make Deep Dish Pizza and it worked great!
 I will be using this dough recipe from now on!
 I am so glad that this dough was suggested to me!